 - View or change a user’s role

-Once this has been done, the user will receive an email asking her to confirm her details and register an account name and a password.
+firstname.lastname@example.org, Alice will receive an invitation email asking to confirm her details and optionally, register for a Platform.sh account.

 platform list to get the full list of commands.

-If you want to transfer ownership of your project to a different user, first invite this user as a project administrator and then submit a support ticket to ask for the ownership transfer.
+If you’re the owner of a project, and want to transfer it to a different user, first invite that user as a project administrator and then submit a support ticket from your owner account to ask for the transfer.

-This action will automatically transfer the subscription charges to the new owner.
+Transfering a project automatically transfers the upcoming subscription charges to the new owner.